-- Drakes Beach, Earthquake Trail, Woodpecker Trail, and the spur trail leading from Coast Trail to Arch Rock are closed to horses and other pack animals at all times (See Exhibit B).
+- Drakes Beach, Earthquake Trail, Kule Loklo, and Woodpecker Trail, and the spur trail leading from Coast Trail to Arch Rock are closed to horses and other pack animals at all times.
+(See Exhibit B).

 - The following areas are closed to horses and pack animals on weekends and holidays because such use will conflict with high visitor use: Bear Valley Trail (between Mt.
 Wittenberg Trail and Glen Trail junction), Meadow Trail, and Old Pine Trail.

-- Overnight camping with horses and pack animals (except llamas) is permitted only in the designated areas of the Coast, Wildcat or Sky Camps.
-Llamas are allowed to overnight camp in the designated areas at Wildcat and Sky Camps.
+- Overnight camping with horses and pack animals (except llamas) is permitted only in the designated areas of the Coast, Wildcat, or Sky Camps.
+Llamas are allowed to overnight camp in the designated areas at Wildcat and Sky Camps with a permit.

 - Horses and pack animals are not permitted overnight at Glen Camp.

 (g) Other conditions concerning the use of horses or pack animals:

 - Horse drawn wagons, carts, and/or buggies are prohibited on all trails unless specifically authorized by the Superintendent or designated representative.